-- Researching and writing articles about consumer hard drives such as Save Your Purchased Movie Downloads to Watch Anywhere, which increased traffic to the drive's product page by 12%.
+- Writing articles about consumer hard drives such as Save Your Purchased Movie Downloads to Watch Anywhere, which increased traffic to the drive's product page by 12%.

 - Editing articles and programming content for the now-shuttered Yahoo!
 Green, the #1 ranked environmental website from 2009 to 2011.

 - Writing environmental articles on topics from meatless Mondays to fireplace myths (when it was first published in 2009, the later received 600 comments and got me called a liberal freak :-).

 - Teaching classes and speaking at conferences on topics such as user-friendly error messages and search-engine optimization for headlines.